asgardius/midori-school/README.md

 # How much text have in-game dialogs?

 Almost nothing.
 If you want to know game plot, you can read it separately as an ebook

+# About Falcighol Setalth Anticheat System

+This game is the first to use Falcighol Stealth Anticheat, an anticheat system based on integrity check which is part of game code.
+Some player actions will trigger an integrity check, if checksum match, you can play without issues.
+If checksum mismatch, game will crash.
+You can use memory scanners to check current game data, but you must avoid changing some value, otherwise checksum will fail and this game will crash.
+Popful Mail for Sega CD has a similar anticheat system, and cheaters must change unchecked variables to avoid a game crash (hp meter is only checked value on that game, but you can set infifite ressurrect elixir instead)